-In June 2019, the Compensation Committee recommended, and the Board approved, the following RSU awards:
+In June 2020, the Compensation Committee recommended, and the Board approved, the following RSU awards:

 Name and Principal Position Number of RSUs awarded

-David M. Cole, President & CEO 100,000
+David M. Cole, President & CEO 80,000

+Douglas L. Reed, CFO 40,000

+Michael D. Winn, Executive Chairman 80,000

-Christina Cepeliauskas, CFO 37,500
+Christina Cepeliauskas, CAO 30,000

-For RSUs to vest, the RSU holder must satisfy performance criteria set for each award by the Compensation Committee.
-For the 2019 awards, the performance criteria were as follows:
+For the RSUs to vest, the RSU holder must satisfy performance criteria set for each award by the Compensation Committee.
+For the 2020 awards, the performance criteria were as follows:

-- 75% of the RSU award is subject to the Company's Total Shareholder Return ("TSR") performance relative to the S&P/Global Gold Index; and - 25% of the RSU award is subject to the Company achieving at least \$1 million of cash flow from recurring operations.
+- 50% of the RSU award is subject to the Company's TSR performance relative to the S&P/Global Gold Index. - 25% of the RSU award is subject to the Company's TSR performance relative to a group of 18 royalty and mining peers (the "TSR Peer Group") as follows: